andrebola/cosima-challenge/README.md

 The code started from the Soundworks Application Template (https://github.com/collective-soundworks/soundworks/).

-Inside the src folder you can find the code for the server which will handle the interaction between the different devices.
-Inside the client folder there are 2 folders:
+Inside the src/server folder you can find the code for the server which will handle the interaction between the different devices.
+Inside the src/client folder there are 2 folders:

-  - player: this colde will be executen when the users access the url (like http://localhost:8000)
+  - player: this colde will be executed when the users access the url (like http://localhost:8000)
   - shared-env: I created this folder to put the code that will handle the device connected to the projector/speakers
+  (the url would be http://localhost:8000/shared-env)

 In order to run the project you have to: